hitbc/deSAMBA/README.md

                     - SAM: SAM without SEQ and QUAL, default
                     - SAM_FULL: normal SAM
                     - DES: smallest format
-                    - DES_FULL: all results will be showed, ignore '-r' opinion
+                    - DES_FULL: all results will be showed, ignore '-r' option

 ```
-Increasing "-l" and "-s" opinions will increase accuracy but decrease sensitivity.
+Increasing "-l" and "-s" options will increase accuracy but decrease sensitivity.
 [read.fastq] can be long noisy reads(error rate < 25%) or short NGS reads.

 ## Run analysis